 Welcome to the Ristaino Lab

 My lab works on emerging plant diseases that threaten global food security.
 A major focus of research is to understand the factors that contribute to disease emergence including the epidemiology and population genetics of Oomycete plant pathogens in the genus Phytophthora.
 Phytophthora infestans caused the Irish potato famine in the 1840s, and is a reemerging threat to global food security.
 We study the population genetics and migrations of both historic and present day strains of the pathogen.
 My lab was part of a multi-investigator group that sequenced the genome of the pathogen.
 We are now using the genome sequence to develop novel strategies for managing disease in the field.
 Our team has developed a web portal called USAblight.org that can be used to track recent outbreaks of disease using geospatial analystics.
-We also work on other pathogens of tropical crop plants including black Sigatoka on banana, downy mildew of tobacco, soilborne fungi and coffee rust that are threats to global food security.
+We have also worked on other pathogens of tropical crop plants including black Sigatoka on banana, downy mildew of tobacco, soilborne fungi and coffee rust that are threats to global food security.
 Dr. Ristaino served as the founding director of the “Emerging Plant Disease and Global Food Security” cluster at NC State from its inception in 2015 until sept 2023.
 She has served as a Jefferson Science Fellow for the US Department of State and received a Fulbright European Research Scholar Award to work with the University of Catania on late blight in Italy in 2018.
 In August 2020, she was elected a Fellow of the American Phytopatholoical Society and in November, 2020, she was elected a AAAS Fellow .
-In 2023, Dr Ristaino was awarded a Fulbright Irish Research Scholar Award to the Republic of Ireland and will begin her award travel in March 2024.
+In 2023, Dr Ristaino was awarded a second Fulbright Irish Research Scholar Award to the Republic of Ireland and worked in Dublin where she worked with the Department of Food Agriculture and the Marine from March to August 2024.

 It was a great pleasure to deliver the POD Lecture at APS.
 Tracking a Plant Killer: Historical and Scientific Reflections on the Irish Famine Pathogen.
 Pathologist of Distinction Lecture, August 2023, Denver CO.